FelixWidmann/CTDP/README.md

 ## 📌 Project Overview

-We design and evaluate a structured product—an **Express Certificate on Microsoft (MSFT)**—including:
+Design and evaluation of a structured product—an **Express Certificate on Microsoft (MSFT)**—including:

 * **Product Design:** payoff logic, early redemption (autocall) features, and barrier conditions.
 * **Pricing & Greeks:** **binomial tree** valuation with computation of **Delta, Gamma, Vega, Theta,** and **Rho**.